Wondering Which Form To Use For Income Tax Return? Find Out Here

 ITR-5

-This form can be used by entities such as firm, limited liability partnership (LLP), association of persons (AOP), body of individuals (BOI), artificial juridical person and cooperative society, and registered societies.
+This form can be used by entities such as a firm, limited liability partnership (LLP), association of persons (AOP), body of individuals (BoI), artificial juridical person and cooperative society, and registered societies.

 ITR-6